typed-graphql-builder/typed-graphql-builder/README.md

 ## Documentation

-For more information, visit https://typed-graphql-builder.spion.dev
+For more information, see https://typed-graphql-builder.spion.dev